Abney Park Cemetery

 New Abney Park cafe

-As part of the restoration project, a new cafe facility is being built behind the historic lodge building on the right hand of the main entrance.
-As well as providing a place to get refreshments, relax, and meet with friends and family, it will form an important income stream to assist with funding the future management and maintenance of the park, making it more sustainable.
+As part of the restoration project, we have built a new cafe facility behind the historic lodge building.
+It is on the right hand side of the main entrance.
+It will provide a place to get refreshments, relax, and meet with friends and family.
+Additionally, it will be an important source of income to help fund future park management and maintenance.
+This will make it more sustainable.

 Images of proposed cafe